-Dr Jelena Gligorijevic is a Lecturer in the ANU College of Law, specialising in media law and constitutional law and theory, with particular interest and expertise in privacy law.
+Dr Jelena Gligorijevic is a Senior Lecturer in the ANU College of Law, specialising in media law and constitutional law and theory, with particular interest and expertise in privacy law.

 Jelena holds a PhD from the University of Cambridge (Trinity College), and an LLM (First Class Honours) also from the University of Cambridge.
 Her LLB (First Class Honours) and BA (German, and Political Science) are from the University of Canterbury, New Zealand.